botclimber/ISIwebservice/README.md

 	- [ ] method to verify id id exists at any class
 	- [ ] simplify code
 	- [ ] document code | classes signature
+	- [ ] script to install all dependencies at one